lelandjansen/ScaleBook/README.md

 - G and A-flat
 - et cetera

 A tone is equivalent to two semitones, or the distance between three adjacent notes.
-For example, one tone is the distance between the notes:
+For example, one tone is the distance between the notes
 - C and D
 - E and F-sharp
 - B-flat and C
 - et cetera

 #### Scales
 A musical scale is a pattern of notes arranged in ascending or descending order of pitch.
-For example, the major (ionian) scale follows the semitone pattern:
+For example, the major (ionian) scale follows the semitone pattern
 2 | 2 | 1 | 2 | 2 | 2 | 1

 A scale may start on any note.
 The C major scale starts on the note C and follows the major scale pattern.
 The second note of the scale is two semitones above the first note, the third note is two semitones above the second note, the fourth note is one semitone above the third note, et cetera.
-Thus, the notes of the C major scale are:
+Thus, the notes of the C major scale are
 C | D | E | F | G | A | B | (C)

-ScaleBook knows the following scales:
+ScaleBook knows the following scales
 - Major
 - Minor
 - Ionian